JackDougherty/jack-site/_pages/dataviz/index.md

 ### Tues 23 Nov
 - No class.
 Instead, choose one of these [community engagement options](https://jackdougherty.org/dataviz#community-engagement-options)

+{% include figure image_path="images/2021/2021-11-13-habitat-victoria-nassar.png" alt="Habitat for Humanity worksite" caption="Thanks Victoria and Nassar for participating in the Trinity Habitat chapter workday on Saturday 13 November.
+See details elow for the next workday on Saturday 11 December!" %}

 ### Thur 25 Nov
 No class (Thanksgiving break)